Eric LaFleur

-Eric LaFleur (born March 28, 1964, in Ville Platte, Louisiana) is an American attorney and politician.
+Eric LaFleur (born March 28, 1964) is an American attorney and politician.
 A Democrat, LaFleur is a former member of the Louisiana State Senate for the 28th district, serving from 2008 until 2020.
 Earlier he was a member of the Louisiana House of Representatives for District 38 (Evangeline and St. Landry parishes) from 2000 to 2008.
 He was first elected without opposition to an open seat vacated by Dirk Deville.
 He was re-elected four years later in 2003 with 81 percent of the vote.

 Personal life

 LaFleur is the son of Dwight LaFleur, a lifelong resident of Ville Platte.
 He was formerly a merchant and served as an Air Force fighter pilot.
 His mother, the former Flo Brown, was reared on a rice farm in Chatgaignier, Louisiana, and became a registered nurse.
 LaFleur attended local schools.
 He graduated from Louisiana State University in Baton Rouge, having earned a Bachelor of Arts with three majors, French, Economics, and History.
 He earned his J.D. degree from Tulane University Law School in New Orleans in 1991.

 LaFleur married Julie D. Morein, who was born and reared just outside Ville Platte.
 Her father is a farmer and her mother a teacher.
 She graduated from Louisiana State University magna cum laude and earned her master's degree from the University of South Alabama at Mobile, Alabama.
 She is a physician's assistant at St. Frances Cabrini Hospital in Alexandria, Louisiana.
 Additionally, she is a Louisiana licensed Nursing Home Administrator.
 The couple resides in Ville Platte with their three children: Atticus, Amélie, and Alistair.